If you’re looking for a standard, pre-finished outdoor kitchen island then

-Depending on what type of components you select, you will need certain utility lines ran to your outdoor space.
+Depending on what type of components you select, you will need to have certain utility lines installed in your outdoor space.
 In

 some cases, the utilities that you have available can determine or limit the components that you can use.
 It is